mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-doctran.md

 ## google

-Only the `to` configuration item is required, no other configuration items are needed.
+Only the `to` configuration option is required, no other configuration is needed.

 ## openai

 ### apiKey

-The OpenAI API key needs to be configured, which needs to be created on the [OpenAI Platform](https://platform.openai.com/api-keys) manually.
+The OpenAI apiKey needs to be configured and can be created on the [openai platform](https://platform.openai.com/api-keys).